The best way to get newsletters into Instapaper

 Triage before you save

 The difference is meaningful.
 When everything in Instapaper has been deliberately saved, you trust the list.
-You open it with a coffee and work through it because you know each article is there for a reason.
+You open it knowing each article is there because you decided it was worth your time.

 When you save an article, you assign tags.
-Those tags map directly to your Instapaper folders — so articles land where you'd expect to find them, without any extra sorting after the fact.
+Those tags travel with the article into Instapaper — so articles land in the right folder without any sorting after the fact.

 Siftdeck suggests tags automatically based on the article URL.
 You confirm or change them in a second.
-It takes less time than typing a folder name manually in Instapaper's web clipper.
+It takes less time than tagging manually inside Instapaper.

 Paste a newsletter archive URL once.
 Siftdeck detects the issue pattern and fetches new editions automatically as they're published.
 You don't manage a feed or a list of URLs — you add a source once and it stays current.